ess-dmsc/vmm-sdat/monitoring/README.md

 To use the monitorDetector script with real data from a network interface, edit the script according the explanation on top of the script.

-## Monitoring the GdGEM
-The GdGEM is divided in four quadrants, monitorGdGEM.html shows how to create a monitor with several tabs.

 ## Taking physics data and storing it
 The python script storePcapngData.py illustrates how to take data using dumpcap either using a fixed duration per file or a fixed file size.
 The user has to edit the number of desired files, the file name and the internet interface.